TheMatjaz/dotfiles/README.md

 the dotfiles repository in `~/Development/Dotfiles` (by default), all the required packages, _HomeBrew_ and _Oh My ZSH!_.

+_Git_ is obviously required to clone the repository.

-**Just run the following command to download, install and activate this dotfiles repository:**
+**Just run one of the following commands** to download, install and activate this dotfiles repository, either by `wget` or `curl`.

 ##### Using `wget`
 ```bash